Chamblen12/DataViz_Final_Proj/classmate_projects.md

 ## March 21

-Jessica: Doing a portfolio of a vairety og things including music.
+Jessica: Doing a portfolio of a variety of things including music.

+## March 23

+Lily : Doing a portfolio of sports team owner donations, rock dataset, and income?